-Ben Rosenfeld’s stand up comedy is an eclectic blend of smart, scary and immigrant characters that at times feel a bit too real.
+Ben Rosenfeld’s stand up comedy is an eclectic blend of smart, strange and immigrant characters that at times feel a bit too real.
 Ben tries to make sense of the world by combining his family’s experience as Russian immigrants and his knack for getting people to open up and say ridiculous things.
 Ben has been filmed for TruTV’s All Worked Up and Comedy Time Tv.
-He has hosted at the Lincoln Center and performs regularly in New York City, most often at Caroline’s on Broadway, Broadway Comedy Club and New York Comedy Club.
-Ben recently released his first comedy album, Neurocomedy which is available on iTunes.
+He has headlined at Caroline’s on Broadway, hosted at the Lincoln Center and performs nightly in New York City.
+Ben is a co-host of a weekly podcast, The Passive Aggressive Podcast and recently released his first comedy album, Neuro Comedy, both of which are available on iTunes.

 Ben soon learned to be a young American living in Fairfield County by watching Married…With Children, The Simpsons and Beavis and Butthead.
 His earliest comic influences were Adam Sandler (They’re All Gonna Laugh at You and What the Hell Happened to Me?) and Chris Rock (Roll With the New and Bigger and Blacker).

 Soon after his graduation from Rutgers University with a double major in Philosophy and Economics, Ben began his corporate career as a Fortune 500 management consultant by day while moonlighting as a stand up comic.
 He can’t explain the job description, but he was worth every penny.
-Two years later, he entered a fully-funded PhD program in Neuroeconomics at California Technical Institute (CalTech), a school which boasts 31 Nobel laureates.
-Two months later, however, he quit the school that was paying him to earn an advanced degree in science to dedicate full time to stand up comedy.
-Soon after Ben created the motivational seminar with attached e-book, How to Find Your Passion, for helping high school and college students more closely define their future career choices.
+Three years later, he entered a fully-funded PhD program in Neuroeconomics at California Technical Institute (CalTech), a school which boasts 31 Nobel laureates.
+Two months later, however, he quit the school to dedicate full time to stand up comedy.
+Ben’s family thinks that was his best joke ever.
+Soon after quitting, Ben created the motivational seminar with attached e-book, How to Find Your Passion, for helping high school and college students more closely define their future career choices.

-Ben recently released his first comedy album, “Neurocomedy” which is available on iTunes.
+Ben recently released his first comedy album, “Neuro Comedy” which is available on iTunes.
 He has been filmed for TruTV’s All Worked Up and Comedy Time TV.
-He has hosted The Lincoln Center (Alice Tully Hall) and competed in the Caroline’s on Broadway “March Madness” contest.
+He has headlined at Caroline’s on Broadway, hosted at The Lincoln Center (Alice Tully Hall) and twice competed in the Caroline’s on Broadway “March Madness” contest.
 Ben has performed in the Stand Up 360 Comedy Festival, the Laughing Devil Festival and the Ventura Comedy Festival.

-Ben regularly records on-air comedy sketches for various radio stations across the country.
+Ben is a co-host of The Passsive Aggressive Podcast with Mike Vecchione, Bobby Haha and Ben Rosenfeld, a weekly podcast on iTunes.
+He regularly records on-air comedy sketches for various radio stations across the country.
 His work has also been featured in the 48 Hour Film Festival, The Williamsburg Film Festival and The Sparrow Film Festival.
 He also writes, acts in, films and edits short films and video sketches, found on BigBenComedy.com.
 While at Rutgers, Ben co-founded slutgers.com, a parody of the University’s website, for which he wrote humorous articles and created branded merchandise.

 Ben currently lives in New York City, where he produces and hosts a weekly stand-up comedy show.
 He works regularly in New York City, most often at Caroline’s on Broadway, Broadway Comedy Club and New York Comedy Club.
 He has also performed around the country including Los Angeles, San Francisco, Miami, Philadelphia, Washington, DC and even New Jersey.